MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-cordova-applications/index.md

 ```

 * `errors`, `info`, and `warnings` are optional arrays of strings that contain messages.
-* The `isSuccessful` property is set to `true` if the procedure invocation succeeded (even if no data was retrieved), or to `false` otherwise.
+* The `isSuccessful` property is set to `true` if the resource call succeeded (even if no data was retrieved), or to `false` otherwise.
 * The response can contain other metadata such as `responseHeaders`, `responseTime`, `statusCode`, `statusReason`, and `totalTime`.

-### Handling the result
+### Handling the response
-The rest of the invocation result depends on what was retrieved from the back-end system.
+The rest of the resource call result depends on what was retrieved from the back-end system.
 In this example, the `Items` element is a JSON representation of the XML code that was received from the back end, after the rules in the XSL file were applied.

 ```js
 function loadFeedsSuccess(result){